 Some examples of organic, biodynamic or natural wines for investment:

-- Be attentive to the market and wine world
+- Be attentive to the market and news from the wine world

-We can never stress this point enough: investment in wine isn’t advisable to people who are not wine connoisseurs or at least those who don’t wish to take the time to stay well-informed on the market. iDealwine, a specialist of the market, offers you all of the information necessary for keeping up with the market: iDealwine’s Cote des vins (price estimate guide), our iDealwine indices, and monthly Auction Reports as well as sharing news from the wine market on the blog.
+We can never stress this point enough: investment in wine isn’t advisable to people who are not wine connoisseurs or at least those who don’t wish to take the time to stay well-informed on the market. iDealwine, a specialist of the market, offers you all of the information necessary for keeping up with the latest market trends: iDealwine’s Cote des vins (price estimate guide), our iDealwine indices, and monthly Auction Reports as well as sharing news from the wine market on the blog.

-In terms of information regarding vineyards, large domains and rising stars, we recommend you read the specialists (RVF and bettane+desseauve).
-Of course, it’s always better to choose wines that you enjoy: because, if the wines in your cellar don’t reach the value you were hoping for, there’s only one thing for it: to drink the wines 😉
+In terms of information regarding vineyards, large domains and rising stars, we recommend you read the specialist magazines (such as RVF and bettane+desseauve in France).
+Of course, it’s always better to choose wines that you enjoy: because, if the wines in your cellar don’t reach the value you were hoping for, there’s only one thing for it: to open the bottles and savour them.

-Good to know: when the moment comes to part with your cellar, why not estimate – and sell! – your wines with the number one auction house in Europe
+Good to know: When the moment comes for you to part with your cellar, why not estimate – and sell! – your wines with the number one auction house in Europe. 😉